tursomari/machtiani-commit-file-retrieval/README.md

 - [x] Pass api key.
 - [x] Fetch and checkout list of projects.
 - [x] Add list of files to result of find_closest_commits.
-- [ ] Add enpoint to retrieve file content from list of files.
+- [x] Add enpoint to retrieve file content from list of files.
+- [ ] General support for other models, and locally ran.
 - [  ] Save repo settings:
      - default branch: save in /data/users/repositories/<project>/repo/default_git file
      - you get default from clone
      - always use default on fetch and checkout, later can add branch granularity.